ryscher/old-vagrant-dryad/README.md

 When vagrant builds your Dryad VM, it uses the values in this file to setup the database.
 You must replace the all entries in the file that are surrounded by double hash marks (`##`)
 - `repo` is the GitHub repository that will be used to download the Dryad codebase.
 We recommended forking the master [datadryad/dryad-repo](https://github.com/datadryad/dryad-repo) to your personal GitHub account and using the URL of your fork.
-- IF you are doing a VirtualBox install
-  - `db.password` and `testdb.password` can be anything you like.
-They will only be used within the VM.
-  - `assetstoreIncoming` should be set to `0`
-- IF you are doing an AWS install
 - `aws.regionName` is the region that the AWS machines will be created in.
 - `aws.bucketName` is the name of the S3 bucket that will be used for the assetstore.
 - `assetstoreIncoming` should be set to `1`
 - `db.host` If you are using an Amazon RDS database that contains Dryad data, this should be set to the address of that RDS instance.

-## Building a local VM with VirtualBox

-### Creating a base image

-While there is a small base box available online (and commented out), it is recommended that you create a local, larger base box.
-The default (precise64-10g) image is unable to support storage of over 10Gb, which is exceeded during import of the production database.

-To build a base box that is large enough to handle the production database, see the README.md file in the directory 'packer-templates'.
-The tl;dr version: remove any existing vagrant boxes, then run `vagrant-box-dryad.sh` from within its directory of `packer-templates/ubuntu-12.04`.

-Alternatively, if you have access to AWS, you can use that provider to spin up a VM on EC2.

-### Bringing up the VirtualBox

-With VirtualBox, vagrant, and ansible installed, building the virtual machine is done with

-    vagrant up

-This command takes a while - it's downloading a base virtual machine, installing software packages, and loading Dryad.

-It is likely that the initial provisioning will fail, because the VM does not have permission to login to your chosen git repository.
-In that case,
-- login to the VM (`vagrant ssh`)
-- create an ssh keypair (`ssh-keygen`)
-- view the public key (`cat .ssh/id_rsa.pub`)
-- copy and paste the public key into to your settings on GitHub.
-- log out of the VM (`exit`)
-- re-start the provisioning (`vagrant provision`)

-Sometimes provisioning fails with `fatal: [x.x.x.x] => SSH encountered an unknown error during the connection.`.
-In this case simply retry with `vagrant provision`.

 ## Building a cloud VM with Amazon AWS